rizac/eGSIM/README.md

 git merge upstream/master
 ```

-Finally, update the requirements file: issue a `git log -1` and copy the commit
+Finally, update the smtk version: issue a `git log -1` and copy the commit
-hash into `requirements.*.txt` in the line of `gmpe-smtk` between '@' and '#'
+hash into the two `requirements` text files.
+Open them, find the line where `gmpe-smtk` is listed and replace the commit hash in
-(the whole line should be commented, see below), and issue a `git push`
+the portion of the line between '@' and '#'.
+Eventually, issue a `git push`